- Autumn SplendorCruise the Canadian maritimes at peak season

 - Cat B$8760Outside Cabin, Deck 3

 - Owner's Suite$10100Outside Cabin, Deck 3

-Guests will board the Victory I in Toronto, Ontario, the most multicultural diverse city on the planet: over 140 languages are spoken.
-It’s estimated that over half of Toronto’s residents were born outside Canada, and despite its complex makeup, Torontonians generally get along.
+Board the M/V Victory I in Toronto, Ontario, the most culturally diverse city on the planet with over 140 languages are spoken.
+It is estimated that over half of Toronto’s residents were born outside Canada, yet despite its complex makeup, Torontonians generally get along.
 Toronto is a vibrant, big-time city abuzz with activity.
 Some of the world’s finest restaurants are found here, alongside happening bars and clubs and eclectic festivals.

 The second largest city in Canada, Montréal takes its name from Mount Royal, a hill in the center of the city with three distinct peaks.
 A UNESCO City of Design (one of only a few in the world) Montréal boasts over 50 national historic sites, including numerous churches, and a lively downtown arts and cultural scene.
 The official language of the city is French, though, at home, many speak a version of the language called Québécois French.
 This evening, gather for cocktails and hors d’oeuvres as we embark on our Great Lakes journey.